 I’ve been to a county show for the first time and I loved it.
 Going to Cheshire County Show was such a great experience that I couldn’t make a smaller selection of pictures (60 in total), so I’ve decided to split the post in 2 parts.
 The first part is all about the animals, as they are the focus at this type of fairs.
 Tomorrow I’ll post about the stalls and interesting activities, including the horses.

 Cheshire Agricultural Society was founded in 1838 having as an objective to encourage better farming methods thru competitions.
 The competitions are the same today as they were at the beginning.
-If you want to read more about the history of the Show, have a look on their website.

 After he told us about the breeds, the sheep “danced”.
 Meaning they moved their heads or legs to get some treats.
 I loved it.
 I had no idea there are so many breeds of sheep, as my livestock knowledge is depending on what’s presented at Countryfile.